synssins/sonorium.dev/ROADMAP.md

 **Goal:** Fine-tune the mix by adjusting individual track volumes within a theme.

-**Status:** Partially implemented via Track Presence Control (v1.1.4-dev).
-Presence controls track frequency in the mix.
-Full volume control per-track is planned.
+**Status:** ✅ Completed in v1.1.17-dev

 **Features:**
 - ✅ Presence slider for each track (controls frequency in mix)
 - ✅ Enable/disable individual tracks
-- Volume slider for each track in a theme
+- ✅ Volume slider for each track in a theme
+- ✅ Playback mode selection per track
-- Save custom mix settings per theme
+- ✅ Save custom mix settings per theme
-- Reset to default mix option
+- ✅ Reset to default mix option

 **Use Cases:**
 - Reduce bird sounds while keeping rain prominent